DevGuy128/Brill.js/README.md

 To start using it, make a variable called app (or whatever you want).
 Inside app, write this: <code>new Brill([]);</code>
 You can put anything you want in that array.
 It will just get returned.

+In v1, there is a number of functions.
+To use the map function, simply write <code>app.map(callback);</code> You really should look in the library.

+If you have any ideas or improvements, please comment.